 - Deadlines are real.
 Printers are part of a supply chain network, and they won’t stop or make exceptions for you.
 You always ship!

-- Context is predictable.
+- Context and outcome are understood.
 You know how people consume your products, books and magazines are well-trodden media and there were well-defined criteria for making a cover pop on a newsstand.
 You knew that in December you’d need to have your Christmas issue on newsstand, in March you’d send out your Easter issue, etc. There was little mystery.

 - Product is well-defined.
 Books and magazines are made of paper and cover stock, you would know well ahead of time how many pages you needed to fill, and typically (in magazines) roughly how many pages you needed to put aside for advertising.
 You knew you’d be printing in CMYK unless you could convince your boss to splurge on a 5th colour to make the cover pop with some neon or metallic ink.
 And you’d know if your magazine would be wrapped and sold with little knick-knacks.
 Fun fact: the British market loves knick-knacks.
 As a designer, I loathed this because wrapping a magazine in plastic to contain knick-knacks meant the cover design got obscured, but our marketing teams gave us no choice but to yield to the knick-knacks.